Skip To Content Skip To Menu Skip To Footer

 Co-curricular activities/programs

 The Department of French and Francophone Studies hosts regular events throughout the academic year.
-Dickinson students, faculty, and international exchange students gather weekly at the French Table to share a meal and informal discussion in French at all levels of proficiency.
-The Department also sponsors yearly a film festival thanks to the Cultural Services of the French Embassy.
-Moreover, students can practice their French by living in the Romance Language House where French exchange students from the University of Toulouse lead various activities ranging from game nights to French meals and bad movie nights!
-In consultation with the FFS department, the French Club sponsors films, field trips, lectures, dinners, picnics, and special events with Alumni.
+Dickinson students and international exchange students gather weekly at the French Table to share a meal and partake in informal discussion in French at all levels of proficiency.
+The Department also organizes regular co-curricular events, including speakers, Fête de la Francophonie, and film series.
+Students can also join the French Club which organizes movie nights, game nights, meals, and other special events, often in collaboration wtih the Department of French and Francophone studies.
+Finally, students can practice their French by living in the Romance Language House alongside French-speaking exchange students and other speakers of romance languages.

 Courses